ibm-cloud-docs/virtual-servers/monitoring-faq.md

 # FAQs: {{site.data.keyword.mon_full_notm}}
 {: #faq-monitoring}

-## Why is {{site.data.keyword.cloud}} making the transition from Advanced Monitoring by Nimsoft to {{site.data.keyword.mon_full_notm}}?
+## Why did {{site.data.keyword.cloud}} transition from Advanced Monitoring by Nimsoft to {{site.data.keyword.mon_full_notm}}?
 {: #why-transition-monitoring}
 {: faq}

 IBM Cloud is committed to providing you the highest quality of service and is making the transition to a new monitoring offering. {{site.data.keyword.mon_full_notm}} offers an improved customer experience, robust functionality, and customizable dashboards for your resource monitoring needs.
-For more information, see [{{site.data.keyword.mon_full_notm}}](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-getting-started).
+For more information, see [{{site.data.keyword.mon_full_notm}}](/docs/monitoring?topic=monitoring-getting-started).

 ## What benefits does {{site.data.keyword.mon_full_notm}} provide?
 {: #what-are-new-benefits}